Pub Guide (whatpub)

 It is worth seeking out this down-to-earth thatched pub on the eastern edge of Pewsey.
 It has an historic interior with an open plan bar and two side rooms.
 In the winter there is a warming fire.
 Five ever changing real ales are served, often sourced regionally.
 There is live music once a month and a quiz on the first Sunday of the month.
 Accommodation is available with holiday cottages in a separate block at the back.
 No regular food, but snacks are available plus the odd pop-up kitchen, including Pizza available every other Wednesday.
 Happy hour every weekday night 5-7pm.

 60 Wilcot Road

 This traditional local is the brewery tap for World's End which is at the back of the site.
 It always features at least two of their own beers among the five on offer.
-The small bar has an attractive stone and brick fireplace in the centre. there is a regular poetry night.
+The small bar has an attractive stone and brick fireplace in the centre.
+There is a regular poetry night.
 They have live music every Thursday including Ukulele on the last Thursday of the month.
-Food is only served Friday evenings, theme nights and Sunday lunch unless by prior arrangement.
+Food is only served Friday evenings, 6-9.
+Sunday Lunch 12-2. theme nights.

 - Shed Alehouse

 20 North Street

 A former shop converted to a cosy micropub.
 The décor is wooden with tools to resemble its namesake.
 This is a free house with the 5 hand pumps serving a changing range of beers, including unfiltered / vegan ones, from local and regional brewers.
 1,250 different beers have been served since 2015.
 It frequently offers Shed Brewery ales from the same owners.
 There is real cider and a craft pilsner.
 There is not much space inside, 20 people will fill the place, so you soon get to know your fellow drinkers.
 No dogs allowed.